 - Data Analysis Tools - Having collected data fed into a data analysis tool, typically a computer program, can help identify trends and see improvements over time.

-Most companies don't strictly implement one continuous improvement strategy, but rather adapt existing methodologies to meet their specific needs.
-Using something like lean continuous improvement as a base from which to build on can be a very effective strategy to keep a facility focused on improvement strategies today and long into the future.
+Most companies don't strictly implement just one strategy, but rather adapt existing methodologies to meet their specific needs.
+Using something like Lean as a base from which to build on can be a very effective strategy to keep a facility focused on improvement strategies today and long into the future.